Updated: Jun 9

 Challenge: Look through your social media account – would you hire yourself?

-The same holds true for what you like, comment, reply to, or share online...not just what you post.
+The same holds for what you like, comment on, reply to, or share online, not just what you post.
 You represent yourself online in everything you do.
-Make sure you are representing yourself in a professional manner.
+Make sure you are professionally representing yourself.

-Results that come up usually fall into these categories
+Results that come up fall into these categories.

 Good professional content - professional social media and digital portfolio